euronovate/ENMobileSDK-Android/README.md

 # Modules

-The core module is the fundamental module that you need in order to use this library.
+The core module is the fundamental module that you need in order to use this sdk.

-Please note that ENMobileSDK, this library only supports Kotlin.
+Please note that ENMobileSDK, this library only full supports Kotlin, buy maybe work with Java

 ### Maven Gradle Dependecy Setup
 Before start you need to setup maven repositories:

-You have to in your external file `build.gradle`
+You have to put in your external file `build.gradle`

-Add this:
+this:

 ```gradle
 maven {